Get Oracle Negotiation Insights Delivered

 | "My manager won't approve this deal next month" | The next quarter brings fresh targets and renewed motivation to close | Acknowledge, but do not alter your timeline |

-| "We have another customer who wants this capacity" | Software licences are not scarce resources β this is pure fabrication | Ignore entirely β this tactic has no basis in reality |
+| "We have another customer who wants this capacity" | Software licences are not scarce resources.
+This is fabrication. | Ignore entirely.
+This tactic has no basis in reality. |

 Oracle's bundling strategy is designed to increase deal size by including products, options, or services that the customer did not request and may never use.
 The pitch is always the same: "For a small incremental cost, we can include X, Y, and Z in the bundle, which gives you a better overall discount."
-This sounds attractive until you examine the long-term cost implications.

-| Cloud Incentive Structure | Oracle's Framing | Hidden Risk |
+| Cloud Incentive | Oracle's Framing | Hidden Risk |

 |---|---|---|